 - Animal welfare, animal ethics, and legal, social and scientific issues in animal research.

-Nuno is a lecturer on Design of Animal Experiments, Laboratory Animal Welfare and the 3Rs, Systematic Reviews, Animal Ethics, and Legislation of Animal Use, in several Portuguese laboratory animal science courses, having also organized courses and workshops on Experimental Design, Systematic Reviews, and Severity Classification of Procedures.
+Nuno teaches Experimental Design, Laboratory Animal Welfare and the 3Rs, Animal Ethics, and Legislation of Animal Use, in laboratory animal science postgraduate courses at several Portuguese and foreign universities and research institutes.
+He also organizes courses and workshops on Experimental Design, Systematic Reviews, and Severity Classification of Procedures.

-- Board member of the Portuguese Society for Laboratory Animal Science (SPCAL)
+- Vice-President of the Portuguese Society for Laboratory Animal Science (SPCAL)